Homes for Sale in Superior, WI

-Discover Superior, Wisconsin—the vibrant Twin Ports city at the western tip of Lake Superior.
-With a population of 26,751 at the 2020 census, Superior is Douglas County’s seat and Wisconsin’s largest city on Lake Superior, offering an exceptional blend of urban amenities, maritime heritage, and natural beauty.
-Together with neighboring Duluth, Minnesota, Superior forms the Twin Ports—a major Great Lakes harbor and one of the most distinctive metropolitan settings in the upper Midwest.
+Homes for sale in Superior, WI bring you to the Twin Ports city at the western tip of Lake Superior.
+With a population of 26,751 at the 2020 census, Superior is the seat of Douglas County and Wisconsin’s largest city on Lake Superior, pairing urban amenities, maritime heritage, and genuine natural beauty.
+Together with neighboring Duluth, Minnesota, Superior forms the Twin Ports — a major Great Lakes harbor and one of the more distinctive metropolitan settings in the upper Midwest.

-At Visions First Realty, we serve all of Douglas County including Superior and understand what makes this working lakeside city so appealing.
-Whether you’re seeking affordable Great Lakes living, investment property near the university, or waterfront access at accessible prices, we’ll help you find the right property in Superior.
+Visions First Realty serves all of Douglas County, including Superior, and understands what makes this working lakeside city appealing to buyers.
+Whether you’re after affordable Great Lakes living, an investment property near the university, or waterfront access at a reachable price, we can help you find the right property in Superior.

 A Brief History of Superior